 High winds speeds are almost constant and there is a very short growing season in which plants have to flower and set seed.
 Cold summers unite arctic and alpine ecosystems.

 Micro climates are extremely important where small sheltered pockets provide respite from winds.
 Snow pockets form a protective layer for plant growth compared to the ridge tops where snow may not accumulate and the ground is exposed to freezing temperatures.

 Perhaps the most fascinating of all is the adaptation made by plants to the dry desiccating wind, low temperature, heavy winter snow and short growing season.
 From low cushion profile to hairy and succulent leaves the adaptations make these true alpines real ‘Conquerors of the Cold’.

 The climate extremes found in the alpine ecosystem requires that plant have to adapt in order to survive.
 These adaptation take many different forms.
 All are designed to live where winters are long and cold, water is scarce and winds are almost constant.

-A few remarkable animals have adapted to living in the alpine.
-Some, including many of the larger animals such as Elk spend the relatively warmer summer in the alpine and move to lower elevations in winter and some, such as the Pika and Marmot have made the alpine home year round.
+Many interesting animals have adapted to living in the alpine.
+Some, including a number of the larger animals, such as Elk, spend the relatively warmer summer in the alpine and move to lower elevations in the winter and some, such as the Pika and Marmot have made the alpine home year round.